 Using timelines in your classroom is a key requirement of the Australian HASS curriculum.
-Incorporate this Indigenous Australian Reconciliation Timeline into your classroom and you will not only be meeting these history requirements but you will also have a great display in your classroom that can lead to further language-rich activities and investigations, perfect for National Reconciliation Week or NAIDOC week!
+Incorporate this Australian First Nation’s Reconciliation Timeline into your classroom and you will not only be meeting these history requirements but you will also have a great display in your classroom that can lead to further language-rich activities and investigations, perfect for National Reconciliation Week or NAIDOC week!

 Events included on these posters:

 – First Fleet arrives

 – Indigenous people given the right to vote